Monthly Archives: July 2018

 Narrow Canyon Section

 This is exactly the direction I took, after I took the final bite from my honey crisp apple.
 I knotted a size 14 Chernobyl ant to my line, and I began to toss the buoyant attractor to the same promising locales that occupied my efforts in the morning.
 Voila!
-The monster ant was dessert to the hungry Piney River residents, and amazingly the catch rate accelerated.
+The monster ant was dessert to the hungry Trout Creek residents, and amazingly the catch rate accelerated.
 The fish counter swiftly climbed through the twenties, and I enjoyed my afternoon immensely.
 This period coincided with my migration through the middle part of the canyon, and the stream was characterized by steep walls and deep plunge pools.
 The steeper gradient and boulder strewn stream bed translated to a change in the predominant species, and my net was visited by a preponderance of colorful cutbows and rainbows.
 A twelve-inch fish was a rarity, but the vivid colors and unique spot patterns more than made up for a slight deficiency in size.

 Lovely Slash